Baghdadi: Russia says it may have killed ISIS chief

 He was freed in 2009, and within a year was the leader of Iraq's al Qaeda affiliate, heading up a renewed campaign of bombings and assassinations.
 Al Qaeda leaders later severed relations with him, saying he was insubordinate, killing too many civilians.

-As the leader of ISIS -- the militant group that declared itself the Islamic State as it grabbed swaths of territory in Iraq and Syria -- he earned a reputation for brutality.
+As the leader of ISIS, which has seized and lost swaths of territory in Iraq and Syria, he earned a reputation for brutality.

 The extremist group brought a reign of terror and intimidation into areas where they gained control.
 And the brutality has continued, despite military setbacks.
 In one reported case, ISIS slaughtered 163 civilians and left their bodies in the street for days, the United Nations said.